rudyrooman/Relay-Teams-Orienteering/README.md

 		*.run (script in AMPL),
 		README.md (in Dutch) describing rules for this type of Relay competition.

-To create the *.dat file, I use VBA macro(MS Excel) and Python script.
+To create the *.dat file, I use VBA macro(MS Excel) and /speedcalculator/speedcalculator.py
 Use param comp_team to select the number of competitive teams.
 Additional teams are balanced.
 Speed is in min/km.